L0ST201/Java-1091c/README.md

 This is a compalation repository for programs I made with the jave programing language in Computer Programing 1 - 1091c.

+craps.java is a simulation game of craps.

+RPS.java is a simulation of rock paper scissors.
+(Note This requieres two players it is not a single player vs bot)

 To view Licenseing information please view the section titles "License"